This post contains affiliate links.

 A few Youtubers I follow have Patreon pages (like Psycho Traveller).
 There are artists on there, singers, musicians, bloggers, videographers and travelers who are sharing their adventures with their members.

 While I haven’t started my own patreon page, I’ve thought about it.
-It’s kind of what I do already with my Eternal Expat Membership – it just allows people to pay in small installments instead of a one off fee.
+It’s kind of what I do already with my Support Eternal Expat page – it just allows people to pay in small installments instead of a one-off fee.

 11. Become an Au Pair